gem-pasteur/macsyfinder/doc/input.rst

   -w WORKER_NB, --worker WORKER_NB
                         Number of workers to be used by TXSScan.
 In the case the user wants to run TXSScan in a multi-thread mode.
+                        All workers can be used with the value '0'. (default = 1)

   -v, --verbosity       Increases the verbosity level.
 There are 4 levels:
                         Error messages (default), Warning (-v), Info (-vv) and